mugshepherd/coffeeApp/README.md

  - include test cases
  - create documentation for how to run app

+## Status
+ - Constraints on toppings related to category of drink have not yet implemented.
+ - The limit of 2 toppings has not yet been implemented
+ - Submission to an external backend API not yet implemented.
+ - One test case has been drafted, but fittingly, it has not been tested.

 ## Note

- - Testing has not yet been implemented.
- - This app was created using the Angular telephone tutorial.
-Details for installing dependencies and running application below, taken directly from the docs (with some ommissions of unused folders and assets from that project)
+ - The author relied on the Angular telephone tutorial as a template for this app.
+Details regarding that project are located at [https://docs.angularjs.org/tutorial](https://docs.angularjs.org/tutorial).
+ - Please install dependencies via `npm install`.
+ - Start the application by typing `npm start`.
+ - Once you have started the application, you can visit it in your browser at [http://localhost:8000/](http://localhost:8000/).
+ - Original notes from the original Telephone Tutorial are included below for reference.

 ## Etc.
+- As noted above, this app was created using the Angular telephone tutorial.
+Users not familiar with Angular are encouraged to check out that tutorial at the link above.
+- Details for installing dependencies and running application are included below, copied directly from the telephone tutorial docs (with some ommissions of unused folders and assets from that project).

-"### Installing Dependencies
+### Installing Dependencies

 The application relies upon various Node.js tools, such as [Bower][bower], [Karma][karma] and [Protractor][protractor].
 You can install these by running: